KARTHIKRAJ11/Cryptocurrency-Analytics/readme.md

 Monitoring: Integrate with a monitoring service like GCP Cloud Monitoring to track pipeline performance and resource usage.

 Parameterized Queries: Modify the pipeline to fetch a configurable list of cryptocurrencies instead of hardcoding them.

+Reporting : Integrate with looker studio for creating Dashboards for Data Visualization.